ais-dotnet/Ais.Net/Documentation/articles/intro.md

 Each of the parser types defines a property for each field in the corresponding AIS message type.
 For the most part these are pretty straightforward.
 The one potentially surprising feature is that none of the text fields returns a `string`.
-That's because the goal of this library to to minimize allocations, and to return a `string` it is usually necessary to allocate space for it on the GC heap.
+That's because the goal of this library is to minimize allocations, and to return a `string` it is usually necessary to allocate space for it on the GC heap.
 (The only exception is if the string can have one of a small set of known values, in which case you can return the same one every time for any particular value, instead of necessarily allocating a new one every time.)
 Text is instead represented using `NmeaAisTextFieldParser`.